A Region-based Randers Geodesic Approach for Image Segmentation

-Given a centerline $\rC$, in principle the tubular domain $\rT$ is assumed to be symmetrically centred at $\partial\gS$.
-However, the efficiency of the proposed geodesic path extraction scheme can be improved by using an adaptive tubular domain, based on a guess on the likely evolution directions of the shape boundary, in terms of the shape gradient $\xi_{\gS}$.
-In other words, a subdomain involved by the tubular domain $\rT_\gS$ can be predicted, such that it probably covers the output contour consisting of piecewise geodesic paths.
-Thus one way is to suppress the area of the complemental set to the predicted set, yielding an adaptive domain $\cT_{\gS}\subset{\rT_{\gS}}$, allowing to be asymmetric with respect to the boundary $\partial\gS$.
-This can be implemented by propagating distance front from $\partial\gS$, such that the front travels slowly in the regions where we attempt to remove from the tubular domain $\rT_{\gS}$.
+We assumed so far that the tubular search space $\rT$ is centered on a given centerline $\rC$, which can either be fixed as in the theoretical analysis in~\cref{sec_AC}, or regularly updated and defined as the boundary $\partial \gS$ of the shape obtained in the previous iteration of the method.
+However, the efficiency of the proposed piecewise geodesic paths extraction scheme can be improved by using an adaptive tubular domain, based on a guess on the likely evolution directions of the shape boundary, in terms of the region-based energy gradient $\xi_{\gS}$.
+In other words, a subdomain within the tubular domain $\rT_\gS$ can be predicted, such that it likely covers the output contour consisting of piecewise geodesic paths.
+Thus one way is to suppress the area of the complementary set to the predicted set, yielding an adaptive domain $\cT_{\gS}\subset{\rT_{\gS}}$, allowing to be asymmetric with respect to the boundary $\partial\gS$.
+This can be implemented by propagating distance front from $\partial\gS$, such that the front travels slowly in the regions that we attempt to remove from the tubular domain $\rT_{\gS}$.
 For this purpose, we solve an isotropic eikonal PDE

-where $\cP_{\gS}:\bar\Omega\to\bR^+$ is a potential.
+where $\cP_{\gS}:\overline\Omega\to\bR^+$ is a potential.
 Then the adaptive tubular domain $\cT_{\gS}$ is generated by